Azure/azure-kusto-microhack1/README.md

 ## Challenge 1: Create an ADX Cluster

 To use Azure Data Explorer (ADX), you first have to create an ADX cluster, and create one or more databases in that cluster.
 Each database has tables.
-Then you can ingest data into a database so that you can run queries against it.
+Then you can ingest data into a table so that you can run queries against it.

 In this challenge, you will design an ADX based architecture, create an ADX cluster and database.

-In addition, you will get familiarized with two tools that enable you to connect to your Azure Data Explorer and run queries.
+In addition, you will get familiar with the Azure Data Explorer Web UI (Kusto Web Explorer).

 ### Expected Learning Outcomes

 - Deploy ADX cluster from Azure Portal
-- Use ADX clients such as Kusto Web Explorer and Kusto Explorer
+- Use ADX clients such as Kusto Web Explorer and Kusto Explorer (optional)
 - The initial configuration of the cluster at creation time

 ---

 ### Task 1: Create an ADX cluster resource

-Sign in to the Azure portal, select the + Create a resource button in the upper-left corner of the portal’s main page.
+Sign in to the Azure Portal, select the `+ Create a resource` button in the upper-left corner of the portal’s main page.

 ![Create a resource](/assets/images/Challenge1-Task1-Pic1.png)